 Leave your dog for short periods of time, like 1, or 2 or 5 minutes to begin with, and then add a minute every time you leave.
 This particular myth has some basis in fact and it’s in the right ballpark as to how separation anxiety is treated.
 The problem with this advice is that it fails to explain that we need to keep dogs under the threshold of displaying anxiety based behaviors.
 The starting point will be different depending on the dog, and some dogs need to be started with the owner just approaching the door but not even opening it, much less going out through it.
 Very few dogs with true separation anxiety will be under threshold starting at 5 minutes.
 And adding a minute after every step is going to be way too big of a jump in the early stages as we build a foundation of being comfortable with being alone.

 Separation anxiety can be really difficult to treat, especially when you don’t know where to look for valid information.
-If you’re struggling to cure you’re dog’s separation anxiety, your best course of action is to find a professional who specializes in treating it.
-I would be more than happy to help you with a treatment program to address your dog’s separation issues.
+If you’re struggling to cure your dog’s separation anxiety, your best course of action is to find a professional who specializes in treating it.